This event has ended, but don't worry we have a new forum each week!

 With experts, we’ll unpack the study’s most urgent findings and explore what they mean for the future of the region.
 Where will the greatest strain show up first?
 Who is most at risk of being left behind?
 And what must public leaders, service providers, and all of us do now to prepare for the needs of a future Central Ohio?

-Featuring Michael Corey, Executive Director, The Human Service Chamber of Franklin County; Columbus City Councilmember Melissa Green; Dr. Bill LaFayette, Owner, Regionomics, with moderator and additional panelists to be announced.
+Featuring Michael Corey, Executive Director, The Human Service Chamber of Franklin County; Rhea Cunningham, CEO, Boys & Girls Club of Central Ohio; Columbus City Councilmember Melissa Green; Dr. Bill LaFayette, Owner, Regionomics, with moderator Jordan Laird, Politics and Government Reporter, The Columbus Dispatch, Gannett | USA TODAY NETWORK.